top of page

 Photo by Tim Wright

 Ray Acheson (they/them) is an organiser, activist, and writer.
 They are Director of Reaching Critical Will, the disarmament programme of the Women's International League for Peace and Freedom (WILPF), the world's oldest feminist peace organisation.
-They serve on the steering group of the International Campaign to Abolish Nuclear Weapons (ICAN), which won the 2017 Nobel Peace Prize for its work to ban nuclear weapons.
+They served from 2008–2024 on the steering group of the International Campaign to Abolish Nuclear Weapons (ICAN), which won the 2017 Nobel Peace Prize for its work to ban nuclear weapons.

 Ray provides analysis and advocacy at the United Nations and other international forums on matters of disarmament, and has written many book chapters, articles, and research reports challenging weapons and war from an intersectional feminist perspective.
 They have also done many podcasts and media interviews and have given many talks and webinars, including a TEDx talk on nuclear abolition.
 They organise locally and globally against war, militarism, and the arms trade, and support the abolition of the carceral system and other structures of state violence.